 Things To Do In Shoreditch

 There are plenty of cool and amazing things to do in Shoreditch.
-There are an array of art galleries and museums in Shoreditch and some great markets.
+There are an array of art galleries and museums in Shoreditch and some great markets such as Spitalfields, Columbia Road, and Backyard Markets.
+In addition, shopping in Shoreditch is such a treat with plenty of vintage shops, Brick Lane Markets, Shoreditch shops on the High Street and so much more.
 For some live entertainment, head to the Hoxton Square Bar and Kitchen, which hosts a range of live music and DJ sets.

-If you’re searching for somewhere to eat, there are plenty of restaurants to choose from, including Indian, Italian, Chinese and Thai.
-In additional some of London best bottomless brunches.
+If you’re searching for somewhere to eat, there are plenty of Shoreditch bars and restaurants to choose from, including Indian, Italian, Chinese and Thai.
+In addition some of London best bottomless brunches.

 Explore the Geffyre Museum, which is dedicated to the area’s history, or check out Stour Space, a converted warehouse that hosts art exhibitions and music events.